Devanshi109/TrelloBoard/README.md

-TrelloBoard is a Spring REST API App that functions like a Trello.
+TrelloBoard has multiple REST APIs that can be used to build functionalities which is siilar to Trello.
+Trello is a project management tool that helps users organize, plan, sort, and collaborate on work.

 The application allows users to create lists and add cards to them.
-Users can drag and drop to change the order of the lists and cards, and they can also move cards from one list to another.

 Technologies : Java 17, SpringBoot, MySQL